 With the loan service, she has been able to invest more money in her street vending business.

-“As I can earn regular income, now I can afford the stationary costs and tuition fees for my three children who attend.
-Meeting their education needs was a headache for me before, because I always wanted them to be educated no matter what the family situation was,” she adds.
+“As I can earn regular income, now I can afford the stationary costs and tuition fees for my three children who attend school.
+Meeting their education needs was a headache for me before, because I always wanted them to be educated no matter what the family situation was in,” she adds.

 San San has also witnessed a change in her neighbours who are involved in the UPG programme.